zamfi/cca-programming-electronics-fall-2016-wednesday/hw/week6.md

     1. Read the `analogWrite()` [reference page](https://www.arduino.cc/en/Reference/AnalogWrite).
     2. Optional: If you are curious about PWM read (this explanation)[https://www.arduino.cc/en/Tutorial/PWM].
     3. Follow [this tutorial](https://www.arduino.cc/en/Tutorial/AnalogInOutSerial) to use a potentiometer to control the brightness of an LED.
+    4. Answer these questions, and upload them to your Github repository:
+      1. Why can you only use certain pins for `analogWrite()`?
+      2. What is the range the map() function maps the value to?
+Why this range?

+   3. Email us a link to your Github by Sunday night.